Is a Correction Looming Ahead for BARK Inc. (BARK)

-BARK Inc. (NYSE:BARK) went up by 5.79% from its latest closing price compared to the recent 1-year high of $13.57.
-The company’s stock price has collected -0.60% of loss in the last five trading sessions.
+BARK Inc. (NYSE:BARK) went down by -10.22% from its latest closing price compared to the recent 1-year high of $13.57.
+The company’s stock price has collected -11.85% of loss in the last five trading sessions.

 Is It Worth Investing in BARK Inc. (NYSE :BARK) Right Now?